 Prepare.
 Act.
 Survive.

 In most emergencies, the outcome is heavily determined by how well prepared we are ahead of the crisis.
-With that in mind, here are the emergency planning manual and template provided to us by CSNSW.
-It’s detailed and thorough, and covers everything from carrying out risk assessments and drills to what to do in a bushfire, chemical spill, extreme weather – even an earthquake or a bomb threat.
+With that in mind, the emergency planning manual and template may help protect your staff, clients or students.
+It covers everything from carrying out risk assessments and drills to what to do in a bushfire, chemical spill, extreme weather – even an earthquake or a bomb threat.

-It’s written from the prospective of a school environment but it can be easily adapted to suit most workplaces.
+While it’s written from the perspective of a school environment, it can be easily adapted to suit most workplaces.

-A reminder, if you want help drafting your emergency response plan, please contact your local fire service.
+If you require assistance drafting your emergency response plan, please contact your local fire service.
 They can offer advice specific to your organisation and environment.
 Some fire services also offer training: